Kunlun Mountains: Kunlun Volcanic Group

 Over 70 volcanic cones form the Kunlun Volcanic Group.
 They are not volcanic mountains, but cones.
 As such, they are not counted among the world volcanic mountain peaks.
 The group, however, musters the heights of 5808 m above sea level (35.5°N 80.2°E).
 If they were considered volcanic mountains, they would constitute the highest volcano in Asia and China and second highest in the Eastern Hemisphere (after Mount Kilimanjaro) and one of Volcanic Seven Summits by elevation.
 (Mount Damavand is the highest volcano in Asia, not the Kunlun cones.)
 The last known eruption in the volcanic group was on May 27, 1951.

-History and mythology
+Mythology

 Legendary and mystical mountains are a long-standing aspect of Chinese civilization.
 Kunlun is originally the name of a mythical mountain believed to be a Taoist paradise.

 Kunlun is a semi-mythical region not far from the source of the Yellow River.
-The Kunlun Mountains entered Chinese ideology during the Warring States Period (475-221 BCE), and have become closely integrated into Chinese culture.
+The Kunlun Mountains entered Chinese ideology during the Warring States period (475–221 BCE), and have become closely integrated into Chinese culture.

 In the Book of Mountains and Seas, the Kunlun Mountains are mentioned: